Le Petit Journal (newspaper): Later years and decline

 By 1900, the paper's growth was slowing considerably.
 Many of its readers had gone over to Le Petit Parisien because that paper had avoided taking sides in the Dreyfus Affair, whereas Ernest Judet, the Journal's editor, was staunchly Anti-Dreyfus.
 Soon after, Le Petit Parisien became France's best-selling newspaper.
 By 1914, the Journal's printing run had decreased to 850,000.
 By 1919, it had fallen to 400,000.

-In 1936, the Journal became the official organ of the French Social Party, with the motto, "Travail, Famille, Patrie", which was borrowed from the "Croix-de-Feu" league and later became the motto of the Vichy régime.
+In 1937, the Journal became the official party newspaper of the French Social Party (French: Parti social français, PSF).
+The party's leader, François de La Rocque, became the director of the Journal and frequently contributed articles.
 Despite receiving support from many notable figures, including the press magnate Raymond Patenôtre, its decline continued and, by 1937, the typical press run was only 150,000.

-In World War II, its headquarters was moved to Clermont-Ferrand in 1940.
-It received a monthly grant from the government, and François de La Rocque became chairman of its board of directors, but the paper could not be saved, and the final issue was published in August 1944.
+In World War II, Le Petit Journal's headquarters was moved to Clermont-Ferrand, which was part of the unoccupied "free zone" established after the armistice of 1940..
+The PSF officially disbanded in accordance with the ban on political parties within the new regime, renaming their organisation to French Social Progress (French: Progrès Social Français).
+Le Petit Journal remained connected to the renamed PSF.
+François de La Roque continued to serve as the Journal's director, writing articles until he, along with seven of the nine members of the board of directors were arrested for aiding the French Resistance in March 1943.

+Le Petit Journal continued to publish until Allied Forces liberated Cleremont-Ferrand from German occupation in 1944.
+The new provisional government banned the PSF and Le Petit Journal for collaborating with the occupation and de La Roque was placed in custody awaiting trial despite his resistance activities.
+De La Rocque died in 1946, ending any chance of a post-war revival of the PSF.
+The last edition of Le Petit Journal Was published on the 26th of August, 1944.